 In relation to tax matters, the following areas will need careful thought:

-- Tax relief for losses in trading LLPs restricted.
+- Tax relief for losses in trading LLPs is restricted.
 The restriction applies to ‘sideways relief’ and to capital gains tax relief

 - There will be no scope for tax-efficient share incentives for staff as there are with a company